bruceravel/demeter/documentation/Athena/plot/etc.rst

        Plot of Fe and Cu foils with E0 at 0.

 **Plot I0 of marked groups**
     This plot allows examination of the I\ :sub:`0` signals of a set of marked groups.
 This plot can also be made by right-clicking on the :button:`E,purple` button.
-(The other two special marked groups plots can be configured for right-click use with the :configparam:`athena,right\_marked\_e`
+(The other two special marked groups plots can be configured for right-click :mark:`rightclick,..` use with the
-    `configuration parameter <../other/prefs.html>`__.)
+    :configparam:`Athena,right\_marked\_e` `configuration parameter
+    <../other/prefs.html>`__.)

     .. _fig-i0plot:
     .. figure:: ../../_images/plot_marked_i0.png